Are you an retailer struggling to keep up with creating ads for each new product that comes into stock?

 I think that you would agree with me when i say it feels like your swimming upstream when your inventory is always changing.

-But by applying one simple Adwords tactic you can do away with creating ads manually.
+But by applying this one simple PPC management tactic you can do away with creating ads manually.

 Dynamic search ads are an effective way to create tailored ads for all of your products automatically.